introduction to e-mail.

 WebMail is the most popular method, but they both have advantages and disadvantages.
 Not huge, not major, but a consideration all the same.

-But first, we'll need to know what exactly do we mean by WebMail and Mail Client.
+But first, we'll need to know what exactly do we mean by the terms WebMail and Mail Client.

 WebMail is where you use your browser to log in to your E-Mail account.